mmsaki/zero-knowledge/examples/snark_powered_rng/readme.md

 1. If Alice runs the program, she can feed it her secret preimage and receive the correct result.
 However, when she send the output there is no reason for Bob to trust that she is proving the correct output.
 2. If Bob runs the program, he does not have Alice's secret preimage.
 If Alice discloses he secret preimage, Bob can know the value of all the bits.

 Therefore, we need to have Alice run the program and produce the output, bur produce it in such a way Bob will know it is the correct output.
-This is what zero knowledge proofs grive us.
+This is what zero knowledge proofs give us.

 Set up environment.
 Create two separate directories, `alice` and `bob`.
 You will perform the actions of Alice in the alice directory, and the actions of Bob in the `bob` directory.